gilcaspi/vi-engage/README.md

 Vi Labs seamlessly integrated with WellCo's data systems and developed an AI-driven outreach strategy to optimize retention efforts.
 **Vi Engage increased WellCo's expected member retention uplift from 3% to 21% - using the same outreach budget.**

-## 3. Objectives & Problem Definition
+## 3. Objective & Problem Definition
 WellCo seeks to reduce member churn through data-driven, personalized online interventions.
-The main objectives are:
+The main objective is:
 - **Maximize Retention Uplift:** Identify members most likely to benefit from targeted interventions and maximize overall retention impact.

-- **Optimize Outreach Budget:** Achieve the highest possible return on investment (ROI) within the existing budget for online engagement efforts.
+Output should include a ranked list of members for outreach, along with prioritization scores and rank.

 ## 4. Data Overview
 1. WellCo datasets: